-VIC QLD TAS SA WA NSW ACT NT the Regulations (s.61 (5A) RLA).
-In this case, if a disclosure statement is provided, the tenant and any guarantor are released upon assignment (s.62 RLA).
+VIC QLD TAS SA WA NSW ACT NT upon assignment (s.62 RLA).
 Effective 22 April 2013, the form of the disclosure statement is prescribed by r.8(3) of the Regulations.
 Previously there was no form prescribed.
 The assignment of a retail premises lease is taken to be a continuation of the lease (s.8 RLA).
-A landlord may give or withhold consent to a sublease at its absolute discretion. tenant a written statement of the grounds on which consent is withheld (s.43(2) RCLA).
+A landlord may give or withhold consent to a sublease at its absolute discretion.
 A landlord or a person acting on behalf of a landlord cannot seek or accept a premium for an assignment.
-Maximum penalty: \$10,000 (s.44 RCLA).
+Maximum penalty: \$15,000 (s.44 RCLA).
 Any premium paid can be recovered (s.44(2)(b) RCLA).
-A lease may contain a provision allowing a landlord to refuse at the landlord's absolute discretion, consent to the grant of a sublease, licence, concession or parting with possession of the premises (s.46 RCLA). public tender, the assignee fails to meet any criteria of the tender, (s.39 RLA).
+A lease may contain a provision allowing a landlord to refuse at the landlord's absolute discretion, consent to the grant of a sublease, licence, concession or parting with possession of the premises (s.46 RCLA).
 A landlord may reserve the right to refuse to: (a) consent to the grant of a sublease, licence or concession in respect of the whole or any part of the shop; or (b) consent to the tenant parting with possession of the whole or any part of the shop, (s.42 RLA).
-If the tenant assigns a retail shop lease in conjuction with the use of the shop for the conduct of an ongoing business, in order for the tenant to avoid ongoing liability to the landlord, at least 7 days before the assignment of a lease: (a) the assignor must provide the assignee an updated landlord's disclosure statement; (b) the assignor must provide the assignee an assignor's disclosure statement (in the form or to the effect of the form contained in Part A of Schedule 2A); and (c) the assignor must provide the landlord consent to mortgaging, charging or otherwise encumbering the property or lease (s.59 BTA).
+If the tenant assigns a retail shop lease in conjunction with the use of the shop for the conduct of an ongoing business, in order for the tenant to avoid ongoing liability to the landlord, at least 7 days before the assignment of a lease: (a) the assignor must provide the assignee an updated landlord's disclosure statement; (b) the assignor must provide the assignee an assignor's disclosure statement (in the form or to the effect of the form contained in Part A of Schedule 2A); and (c) the assignor must provide the landlord a copy of the assignor's disclosure statement together with a disclosure

-VIC QLD TAS SA WA NSW ACT NT a copy of the assignor's disclosure statement together with a disclosure confirmation signed by the assigner (in the form or to the effect of the form contained in Part B of Schedule 2A), unless it is found that the information contained in the assignor's disclosure statement is false or misleading or the statement was incomplete (s.41A RLA).
+VIC QLD TAS SA WA NSW АСТ NT by the assignor and the assignee (in the form or to the effect of the form contained in Part B of Schedule 2A), unless it is found that the information contained in the assignor's disclosure statement is false or misleading or the statement was incomplete (s.41A RLA).